 - Computer process control systems

 - Filtration media

 - Medical devices

 In addition, clients have sought Allen’s counsel for sophisticated patent portfolio management and licensing issues.
 As he describes his approach, “I view patent practice as an integrated discipline that incorporates litigation work, prosecution, and counseling.”

-Represented a Fortune 50 company in a patent appeal at the Federal Circuit.
-Obtained summary judgment of noninfringement at the district court, and successfully defended this judgment on appeal.
+(N.D.
+Ill.
+2011).
+Represented Boeing and a supplier in a patent infringement action.
+Obtained summary judgment of noninfringement and successfully defended the judgment on appeal.

 Chamberlain Group, Inc. and Johnson Controls Interiors LLC. v.
 Lear Corp.